francescolonardo/CRTP-Preparation/learning_objective_13.md

 dcorp-dc🖥️  68d6c096c7cfee52a45d6207489526bc🔑
 ```

-We can use the machine account hash to create silver tickets.
+We can use the DC account hash to create silver tickets.

 Create silver tickets for **HOST** and **RPCSS** using the machine account hash to execute WMI queries.